streamdataio/streamdataio-finsemble-demo/README.md

 }
 ```

-5. run finsemble using: `npm run dev`
+5. Run finsemble using: `npm run dev`

-6. Click on Apps on the top left of the screen.
+6. Click on `App` button on the top left of the screen

+7. Click on `currencies`

+8. Click on a currency pair to see it's market data details in real time

+Enjoy!

-Project dependencies
+## Project dependencies

 The application dependencies are available on GitHub